Category Archives: Web Application Development

 Motivation:

-You want to prepare a PHP or WordPress development environment in Windows.
+• You want to prepare a PHP or WordPress development environment on Windows.

-You want to update PHP to any version to address compatibility or security issues in Windows.
+• You want to update PHP to any version to address compatibility or security issues on Windows.

 Solution: